 Power systems topology and components; Generators, Substations, Voltage and Current transformers, Buses, Circuit breaker assemblies, Surge arresters.
 Three phase power; Wye and Delta connections, Load balancing, Measuring three phase power.
 Transformers; Ideal single phase and three phase, Realistic transformers, Autotransformers.
 Transmission; Cable structures, Sag, Electric and magnetic fields, Bundling.
 Transmission line parameters; Conductance, Inductance, Capacitance, Shunt admittances, Steady state operation, Medium and short line approximations, Transmission line differential equations, Equivalent π circuit, Power flow modelling, Response time, Transients, Faults, Nonlinear loads and harmonics, Reactive power compensation, Power system operation and control.

-(11) Electrochemical Cell Technology, Prof. Michael Lyons (12 lectures)
+(11) Electrochemical Cell Technology, Prof. Max Garcia-Melchor and Prof. Michael Lyons (12 lectures)

 Physical and interfacial electrochemistry; Ion/solvent & Ion/ion interactions in electrolyte solutions, Structure of the electrode/solution interface, Electric double layer, Capacitive and Faradaic current flow, Interfacial capacitance measurement, Metal/solution interface, Electrical equivalent circuits, Semiconductor/solution interface.
 Electrochemical thermodynamics; Equilibrium at electrified interfaces, Charge transfer at electrode/solution interfaces, Kinetics at semiconductor/solution interfaces, Basic photoelectrochemistry, Transport in electrochemical systems- diffusion, migration & convection, Steady state & transient diffusion models,